CSCfi/ida2-command-line-tools/README.md

 The `ida` script will look for and load a file `.ida-config` if it exists in your home directory.

-You can copy the provided example `ida-config` file from the `examples` subdirectory to your home directory as `.ida-config` and edit it accordingly.
+You can copy the provided example `ida-config` file from the `templates` subdirectory to your home directory as `.ida-config` and edit it accordingly.

 It is also possible to explicitly specify a configuration file using the `-c` command line option.